Rethinking online classifieds

 Challenging Craigslist through clarity

-Klaza was an early-stage startup dedicated to serving classifieds shoppers and sellers by simply being nicer to use.
+Klaza was an early-stage startup dedicated to a better classifieds experience for shoppers and sellers.

 Role